Documentation

 How to use the Zeretis math solver.

-Everything you need to get the most out of the solver — from your first problem to advanced LaTeX input, subject-specific tips, and API integration for engineers.
+Everything you need to get the most out of the solver — from your first problem to advanced LaTeX input, subject-specific tips, and API integration.

-This is the feature that sets Zeretis apart from most math tools.
-You don't need to know special syntax to use the solver.
-Just type your problem the way you'd say it out loud, the way you'd write it in a text message, or the way you'd ask a teacher.
+This is the feature that sets Zeretis apart.
+You don't need special syntax.
+Type your problem the way you'd say it out loud, write it in a text message, or ask a teacher.

 💡

 The big idea: Zeretis understands plain English, standard math notation, and LaTeX — all interchangeably.
-You can mix them freely in the same session.
+Mix them freely.
 The solver figures out what you mean.

 Youwhat is the derivative of x squared plus 3x minus 7

-Solverf'(x) = 2x + 3 — power rule applied to each term, sum rule used
+Solverf'(x) = 2x + 3 — power rule applied to each term

 Yousolve x squared minus 5x plus 6 equals zero